 Records of a syndicated radio program about motherhood, hosted and produced by Nancy Olesen, 1990-2007.
 Includes audio recordings, promotional materials, program outlines, notes, clippings, correspondence, and financial reports.

-7.3 cubic feet, 9 audio cassettes, 1 compact disc, 3 computer discs, 3 rolls of microfilm, 2 video cassettes, 4 DVDs
+6.4 cubic feet, 9 audio cassettes, 1 CD, 3 computer discs, 3 rolls of microfilm, 2 video cassettes, 4 DVDs

 Addition of publications, conference materials, meeting minutes, membership rosters, and other records of an organization founded in 1937 that promotes the professional development of journalists.
-Includes transcripts and audio recordings of past presidents' oral histories.
+Includes transcripts and audio recordings of oral history interviews with past presidents.
 See also C3973

 National Federation of Press Women, Inc., Records, 1910-, (C3973)